ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. method:: GetPageLabels()

      PDF only: Extract the list of page label definitions.
-Typically used for modifications before feeding it into :meth:`Document.set_page_labels`.
+Typically used for modifications before feeding it into :meth:`Document.SetPageLabels`.

      :returns: a list of dictionaries as defined in :meth:`Document.SetPageLabels`.